Students explore the starry sky. They construct a telescope and reduced star constellations. They design their own star constellation.

 Problem(s) to be tackled

-How can we, by using a ruler and pictures, measure and construct a reduced star constellation?
+How can we, by using a ruler and pictures, measure and construct a telescope and reduced star constellation?

 The universe is expanding!
 We should leave future generations a picture of how it looks now.